 I love that.
 Incredible.
 Maxine and I talked about how women seem too often get labelled with the term diva or that they are difficult, when in reality they are just being strong, confident and not afraid to stand up for themselves

 MG: What I would say about women in the business, always being attacked for being difficult, singers getting the diva label, but you know, I don’t accept that.
 Sometimes we have to be a little more you know, stronger, forceful, than the norm.
 Thinking about recording contracts – when I was negotiating Dexter’s first contract, I remember this guy, he was a great guy, and he was like Maxine, what you are asking for is not standard practice, and I said, well your standard practice is very unappealing.
 It doesn’t apply to what Dexter needs or wants.

 Despite Maxine saying she wasn’t especially strong or fierce, she is very clearly an incredible woman.

 ‘In the end, we are joined together by our love of the music and our love of the musicians who have sacrificed so much to play it night after night’ – Maxine Gordon

-This is Part One of Two of this insightful interview, check back next week for Part Two…
+This is Part One of this insightful interview, you can read Part Two here.